cse-labs/kubernetes-in-codespaces/README.md

 ## Service endpoints

-- All endpoints are usable in your browser via clicking on the `Ports` tab
-  - Select the `open in browser icon` on the far right
-- Some popup blockers block the new browser tab
-- If you get a gateway error, just hit refresh - it will clear once the port-forward is ready
+- If you get a gateway error, just run the command again - it will clear once the services are ready

 ```bash